seabasschang/CS550-FallTerm./README.md

 # CS550 Fall Term Work
-### Sebastian Chang

 ## Ventre Program
-> Using core concepts from the term to create a class-based representation of the loveable Choate orchestra director Phil Ventre.
+> Using core concepts from the term to create a class-based representation of the loveable Choate Jazz Band director Phil Ventre, who gives iconic quotes based on his mood.
+Allows interaction with "Ventre" through a typing game of variable difficulty that can change his mood and then show the user how they did by playing a song (Mueva Los Huesos, Machito, or Told You So) adjusted to reflect how well they did based on a tuning and rythym factor.

 ```python
 import time